hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 - The persistence-wide tags can only be included in the main configuration file.
 These are: `<generators>`, `<name-solver>` (optional), and `<type-solver>` (optional).

-- Then, there can be zero or more `<table>`, `<view>`, `<enum>`, `<dao>`, `<converter>`, `<facet>`, and/or `<fragment>` tags; they can be mixed and included in any order.
+- Then, there can be zero or more `<table>`, `<view>`, `<enum>`, `<dao>`, `<converter>`, `<facet>`, and/or `<fragment>` tags; there can be any number of each one and they can be included in any order, even intermixed.

 - `<facet>` tags must be named and can include zero or more `<table>`, `<view>`, `<enum>`, `<dao>` tags.
 All included tags will be considered part of the facet.

 - `<fragment>` tags must reference a fragment file where extra configuration is specified.
-Fragments can include other fragments.
-In any case, any given fragment can only be included once in the configuration tree.
+Fragments can also include other fragments, but any given fragment can only be included once in the configuration tree.

 ## The Fragment File Structure